 On those rare occasions an individual’s hardware is targeted, the main engineering components of an attack vector are (1) deception and (2) ignorance.
 Users are duped into weakening their system or network’s defenses—giving way to an onslaught of malicious code.
 And while most are aware that security is hardened through the enabling of firewall and anti-virus (AV) protection, there is no such thing as a complete, attack-proof technique.
-Just like security vendors are constantly updating their heuristics and virus definitions, a hacker is constantly updating his attack vector.
+Just like security vendors are constantly updating their virus definitions, a hacker is constantly updating his attack vector.
 The results are solutions that are rendered useless in a matter of days.

 Almost every attack vector involves some sort of breach of confidentiality of information—a major concern for every user of technology.
 If an attacker is able to bring down a service for any amount of time, people are not able to access the information they need and immediately begin to worry about the safety and privacy of their data.
 That said, an attack vector usually results in one of (3) three exploits: